eclipse-sumo/sumo/docs/web/docs/Netedit/editModesNetwork.md

 Besides, the contextual menu offers several options, like the aforementioned open or close shape, simplify the shape, erase a vertex of the shape and establish a vertex of the shape as the initial one.

 ![](../images/ModePolygon7SimplifingShape.png)
 Contextual menu of polygon.
-Left click over verte show more options.
+Left click over to show more options.

 The Points Of Interest (POIs) are the locations in the map used to mark several elements relevant to the simulation, which don’t interact with the rest of elements (monuments, special buildings, etc.).
 As default, they are represented as a colored point, but can also be depicted using an image.